lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Step 6.
 Exercises for the learner
 ==================================

 6.1.
 Return to the ADQL query in step 1.3, and re-do this tutorial but include faint extended objects down to 28th magnitude.
 Notice how the histograms change in shape.

 6.2.
 Return to the ADQL query in step 1.3, and add u, i, z, and y-bands to the retrieved columns.
 Create an apparent magnitude histogram with all six filters.
-Create a color-magnitude diagram (or a color-color diagram!!) with the bands of your choice.
+Create a color-magnitude diagram (or a color-color diagram!) with the bands of your choice.